OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 ### Angular

 [Angular 5](https://angular.io/) component is the face of the application.
-It is responsible for validating a user input and sending it to the server.
+It is responsible for validating a user's input and sending it to the server.

 When a transfer job is in progress, it does polling with a one-second interval to show results in real time. [rxjs](https://angular.io/guide/rx-library) is a nice tool for filtering, mapping and combining streams of asynchronous events where tasks like HTTP polling are solved in a powerful and concise way.
-For example, if some request was not able to complete in one second and the next request already started it makes no sense to wait for both of them and waste connections as the data from the previous request are already obsolete. [switchMap](https://www.learnrxjs.io/operators/transformation/switchmap.html) operator nicely solves this problem:
+For example, if some request was not able to complete in one second and the next request already started, it would make no sense to wait for both of them and waste connections, as the data from the previous request would be already obsolete. [switchMap](https://www.learnrxjs.io/operators/transformation/switchmap.html) operator nicely solves this problem:

 ```typescript
 const polling = Observable.timer(0, 1000)
     .switchMap(() => this.http.get<any>(this.baseUrl + `api/neural-style-transfer/jobs/${jobId}`));
 ```

 Angular 5 is my framework of choice because of my love to statically typed languages like C# or TypeScript and also because of [the nice SPA template](#the-usage-of-the-server-side-rendering-and-angular-from-net) included with .NET Core CLI.
-That template is even capable of the [server-side rendering](https://angular.io/guide/universal) which is a nice tool for SEO and the user experience as it significantly decreases the initial page load time.
+That template is even capable of the [server-side rendering](https://angular.io/guide/universal), which is a nice tool for SEO and improving the user experience, as it significantly decreases the initial page load time.

 The template (and this application) uses [Bootstrap](https://getbootstrap.com/) library which looks a bit old-fashioned in 2018, I hope the next template from Microsoft will use [Angular Material](https://material.angular.io/) which is more modern-looking.

-Considering React vs. Angular, I prefer Angular because, among other things, it is a whole framework with "batteries included" experience with things like built-in [Dependency Injection](https://angular.io/guide/dependency-injection) that could be very useful for tests.
+Considering React vs. Angular, I prefer Angular because, among other things, it is a whole framework with "batteries included" experience featuring things like built-in [Dependency Injection](https://angular.io/guide/dependency-injection), which could be very useful for tests.
 So you have fewer decisions to make in the beginning, while it is still highly extendable (for example, if you would like, you could use Redux-like [@ngrx/store](https://github.com/ngrx/platform/tree/master/docs/store)).

 ### ASP.NET Core

 The [ASP.NET Core](https://github.com/aspnet/Home) component receives REST requests from the Angular SPA, resizes images to 400x300 and puts NST jobs in a queue.
 Since TensorFlow uses 100% of CPU power, it is not practical to perform two transfers simultaneously, that is why that queue comes in handy.
 The ASP.NET Core component is also responsible for responding to the polling from the Angular SPA and doing the polling of Python back-end itself.

 C# is my favorite language so the choice of ASP.NET Core is natural for me.
-Microsoft is doing a great job improving the C# language (comparing with Java, C# syntax recently [was](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-6) [and](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-7) [still](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-7-1) [is](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-7-2) [years](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-7-3) [ahead](http://www.dotnetcurry.com/csharp/1440/csharp-8-new-features)) and building great tools for the developer productivity like Visual Studio and VS Code (and, thanks to JetBrains there are also great extensions/alternatives like ReSharper or Rider).
+Microsoft is doing a great job of improving the C# language (comparing with Java, C# syntax recently [was](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-6) [and](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-7) [still](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-7-1) [is](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-7-2) [years](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-7-3) [ahead](http://www.dotnetcurry.com/csharp/1440/csharp-8-new-features)) and building great tools for the developer productivity like Visual Studio and VS Code (and, thanks to JetBrains there are also great extensions/alternatives like ReSharper or Rider).
 I admit that the open-source community around C# is not as productive as Java or Python communities, but considering that the framework itself and many Microsoft libraries became open-source and cross-platform and [Microsoft supports others in building open-source software based on .NET](https://dotnetfoundation.org/), everyone should take a closer look at .NET Core.

 Also, using C# here is a nice example of how two micro-services written in different languages possibly by different teams could easily communicate using REST.
-Python is very popular for machine learning, but in other spheres, people may use Java, .NET, Node.js, etc. so such a scenario is what we would often see in the real world.
+Python is very popular for machine learning, but in other spheres, people may use Java, .NET, Node.js, etc. so this scenario is what we would often see in the real world.

 ### Flask